Let’s talk about – Attacking Midfielder | Left or right side?

 This movement can open up space for overlapping fullbacks as well as overloading a retreating defender, although it can also end up with the player running into cul-de-sacs.

-Support – he will cut diagonally into the space behind the defence and play through balls or take long shots if the opportunity arises.
+Support – the player will cut diagonally into the space behind the defence and play through balls or take long shots if the opportunity arises.

-Attack – he will run directly at the defence with the options of shooting, passing or crossing as he moves into the final third.
+Attack – the player will run directly at the defence with the options of shooting, passing or crossing as he moves into the final third.

 Wide Target Man – AMR/L